sem CLI Reference#

 command is used for getting the logs of ajob

-. - stop: The stop command is used for stopping
+. - stop: the stop command is used for stopping

 pipelines